 While that doesn’t mean a positive test, it does mean the sample is unacceptable, and you’ll likely have to take the test again.

 Get Answers from a Doctor in Minutes, Anytime

 Have medical questions?
 Connect with a board-certified, experienced doctor online or by phone.
 Pediatricians and other specialists available 24/7.

 How long THC sticks around

-THC can be detected in your blood, urine, and even in your fat cells.
+Your blood, urine, and even fat cells can contain the remains of THC.
 The length of time THC remains detectable in the body depends on several factors, including: